 Silver has both industrial and investment applications, meaning that silver demand comes from a variety of different places.

-Industrial and technological uses for silver account for well over half of annual demand, spurred by the metal’s strength, malleability and ductility.
+Silver is known as the most versatile precious metal, and silver demand is driven by end uses ranging from silverware to medicine.
+Industrial and technological uses for silver account for well over half of annual global demand, spurred by the metal’s strength, malleability and ductility.

-Moving forward, increased silver demand is expected to come from the solar industry, since the precious metal is a great conductor of both heat and electricity, making it perfect for use in solar panels.
+Moving forward, increased demand is expected to come from the push toward more renewable energy sources, which will especially benefit silver demand from the solar energy sector.
+The precious metal is a great conductor of both heat and electricity, making it perfect for use in solar panels.

-Here’s a look at four factors driving silver demand that investors should keep an eye on, according to the most recent data from the Silver Institute.
+With all of that in mind, here’s a look at four factors driving silver demand that silver investors should consider when they look at the market, according to the Silver Institute.

-Silver is the best electrical and thermal conductor of all the metals, and so it is used in many electrical applications, particularly in conductors, switches, contacts and fuses.
+Silver is the best electrical and thermal conductor of all the metals, and so it is used in industrial fabrication, including electrical applications such as conductors, switches, contacts and fuses.

-Aside from electronics, silver has many other industrial applications.
-Photovoltaics, or solar panels, the automotive industry and brazing and soldering are the main industries where demand for silver is currently increasing.
+Aside from electronics, silver supply has been used in many other industrial applications.
+Solar panels, the automotive industry and brazing and soldering are the main industries in which demand for silver is currently increasing.
 Here’s a brief rundown of those three categories:

-Solar panels —The use of silver in the fabrication of photovoltaic cells, more commonly known as solar panels, is seen as an area of rapid growth in the short to medium term.
-The Solar Energy Industries Association expects that there will be “over 100 GW of solar installed in the US” by 2021.
+Solar panels — The use of silver in the fabrication of photovoltaic cells, more commonly known as solar panels or solar cells for solar power, is seen as an area of rapid growth in the short to medium term.

-Automotive industry — Last year around 50 million ounces of silver were used in automobiles.
-Every electrical action in a modern car is activated with silver-coated contacts.
+Automotive industry — Every electrical action in a modern car is activated with silver-coated contacts.
 Basic functions such as starting the engine, opening power windows, adjusting power seats and closing a power trunk are all activated using a silver membrane switch.

 Brazing and soldering — Adding silver to the process of soldering or brazing helps produce smooth, leak-tight and corrosion-resistant joints when combining metal parts.
 In addition, silver-brazing alloys are used widely in everything from air conditioning and refrigeration to electric power distribution.